 Now that we’ve established that it’s unlikely RPA or other automation technologies will completely replace your job or those of your employees, let’s take a look at how it can actually enhance human work and career perspectives.

-Robotic process automation is designed to allow software bots to take charge of those common, repetitive, manual, and tedious tasks that, let’s face it, few of us enjoy doing.
+Robotic process automation technologies are designed to allow software bots to take charge of those common, repetitive, manual, and tedious tasks that, let’s face it, few of us enjoy doing.
 And as a result, it empowers living and breathing people to focus on those tasks that require critical thinking, creativity, and collaboration – the types of tasks that drive innovation and business growth.

 With RPA, employees can spend more time brainstorming new and innovative ideas, providing high-quality customer service, analyzing data to make better business decisions, and any number of other tasks that require uniquely human qualities.

 People can also work side-by-side with their digital counterparts.
 Human intelligence and decision-making skills may be needed for some of the more complex tasks in a process or to handle exceptions as they arise and are flagged by an RPA bot.
-People can also monitor bot performance levels, work on optimizing automated processes, or focus on applying RPA to even more business processes.
+People can also monitor bot performance levels, work on optimizing automated processes or focus on applying RPA to even more business processes.

-New roles, responsibilities, and business opportunities will naturally arise as robotic process automation and other automation technologies become more widespread.
+New roles, responsibilities, and business opportunities will naturally arise as robotic process automation technologies and other automation technologies become more widespread.
 In order to take full advantage of RPA, business leaders should seek to identify these opportunities and provide employees with the education and training required to reach their full potential alongside the new digital workforce.

 According to The Economist Intelligence Unit survey report, some of the most important skills an automation-age employee will need include problem solving, creativity, collaboration, and openness to change.